Captain-Wet-Beard/Captain-Wet-Beard/README.md

-- 🔭 I’m currently working on the Blazium Engine
-- 👯 I’m looking to collaborate on community game projects
+- 🔭 I’m currently directing some indie game projects with Lacewood Media
 - 🀄 Ask me about Mahjong, I love to play and teach new players
+- 🎮 I enjoy playing games for leisure but also market research